General fitness training

-General fitness training works towards broad goals of overall health and well-being, rather than narrow goals of sport competition, larger muscles or concerns over appearance.
-A regular moderate workout regimen and healthy diet can improve general appearance markers of good health such as muscle tone, healthy skin, hair and nails, while preventing age or lifestyle-related reductions in health and the series of heart and organ failures that accompany inactivity and poor diet.
+General fitness training works towards broad goals of overall health and well-being, rather than narrow goals of sport competition, larger muscles, or concerns over appearance.
+A regular moderate workout regimen and healthy diet can improve general appearance markers of good health such as muscle tone, healthy skin, hair, and nails, while preventing age or lifestyle-related reductions in health and the series of heart and organ failures that accompany inactivity and poor diet.

 Diet itself helps to increase calorie burning by boosting metabolism, a process further enhanced while gaining more lean muscle.
 An aerobic exercise program can burn fat and increase the metabolic rate.

 General Fitness

 There are many benefits to increasing one’s general fitness level, such as a reduction in stress, to feel better, a decreased likelihood of contracting many cardiovascular diseases, etc. Implementing or emphasizing an increased consistent level of physical activity is a surefire way to increase general fitness levels.
 The amount that one must be active and in doing what varies from person to person; for example, LeBron James has a much different training regimen than Judge Judy.

 There are also many ways to decrease one’s general fitness level.
-Injury, stress, tragedy, all of these can cause one to become less active and decreasing your body’s BMR.
+Injury, stress, tragedy, all of these can cause one to become less active and decrease your body’s BMR.
 A general reduction in physical activity will also absolutely cause a decrease in general fitness.